How to Make Caramel Banana Pie

-This pie is SUPER easy to make compared to traditional versions but every bit as decadent.
+This Caramel Banana Pie (Banoffee Pie) is SUPER easy to make compared to traditional versions but every bit as decadent.
 What’s even better is that this recipe takes less than five minutes to put together, rather than the hour+ of prep time most recipes call for.

 Ingredients you’ll need for Caramel Banana Pie our Southern Plate version of Banoffee Pie are:

 - A graham crust, Whipped cream

 - And some good old *Dulce De Leche

 Dulce De Leche is caramel made from sweetened condensed milk.
 It gives this recipe a caramelly toffee like taste.

 Can I make Dulce De Leche for this Caramel Banana Pie?